 It eliminates the need for regular inventory counts

 Part of running an efficient warehouse means conducting regular counts to ensure that all inventory is where it needs to be and in the expected condition.
-Having said that, when warehouse management systems are installed, you can carry out this time-consuming task less often, without sacrificing accuracy or quality.
+Having said that, implementing a warehouse management system allows you to carry out this time-consuming task less often, without sacrificing accuracy or quality.

-Depending on the size and complex nature of your warehouse, you might be able to completely trade in your weekly or monthly counts for periodic cycle counts that can be cross-checked against the system.
-This revelation is a serious game-changer as it frees up valuable time and costly labor budgets.
+Depending on the size and complexity of your warehouse, you might be able to completely trade in your weekly or monthly counts for periodic cycle counts that can be cross-checked against the system.
+This revelation is a serious game-changer as it frees up valuable time and reduces labor costs.

 Benefits of using a warehouse management system